Sandwiched between Romania and Ukraine, Moldova emerged as an independent republic following the collapse of the USSR in 1991.

 The Moldovan parliament granted autonomous status to the Turkic-language speaking Gagauz region in the southwest of the republic in late 1994.
 It has powers over its own political, economic and cultural affairs.

 Moldova is one of the poorest countries in Europe and has a large foreign debt and high unemployment.
-Its once-flourishing wine trade has been in decline and it is heavily dependent on Russia for energy supplies.
+It is heavily dependent on Russia for energy supplies, and Russia has not hesitated to take advantage of this fact as a way of exerting economic pressure on Moldova.